-A slow cooker is a great way to make weeknight meals extra easy.
-Just throw your ingredients into the slow cooker and come home to a delicious ready meal.
+A slow cooker is a great way to make weeknight meals extra easy to make.
+Just throw in your ingredients and come home to a delicious ready meal.
 Not only can you make casseroles in a crock pot, you can even cook a whole chicken.

 When cooking casseroles, be sure to use a dark cut of meat like thighs or drumsticks.
 Choosing a bone-in piece can also help to maintain moisture in the chicken.
 Try our Chicken and Pumpkin Casserole for an easy weeknight treat.

-Cooking a whole chicken in a slow cooker can get you great results, similar to a rotisserie chicken but with even crispier skin.
+Cooking a whole chicken in a crock pot can get you great results, similar to a rotisserie chicken but with even crispier skin.